Last Update: February 4, 2023.

 A useful “adiabatic approximation” is possible when certain chemical and physical processes move too quickly for energy to enter or exit the system as heat.
 By making the assumption that combustion doesn’t lose any heat to its surroundings, the adiabatic flame temperature, for instance, approximates the maximum bound of flame temperature using this method.

 A gas’s temperature increases as a result of adiabatic compression.
 The temperature drops as a result of adiabatic expansion up against pressure or a spring.
 Free expansion, on the other hand, is an adiabatic process for a perfect gas.
+The Adiabatic Process consists of adiabatic heating and adiabatic cooling.

 Adiabatic heating happens when the pressure of gas increases by the work its circumstances do on it.
 Such as when a piston compresses a gas inside of a cylinder, increasing the temperature in a condition where, in many real-world circumstances, heat conduction through walls can be slower than the pressure time.
 This process applies to diesel engines.
 It depends on the fuel vapors’ temperature being high enough to ignite due to the absence of thermal transfer during the compression stroke.

 As work is done on the mass of air, raising its internal energy, which appears as an increase in temperature of that mass of air.
 The parcel’s volume reduces due to this increase in pressure, and its temperature rises.
 To a first estimate, the parcel of air aspect of as adiabatically separate.
-The process is an adiabatic process because it can only slowly release the energy through conduction or radiation (heat).
+The process is adiabatic because it can only slowly release energy through conduction or radiation (heat).

-When the pressure on an adiabatically closed system falls, allowing it to grow and conduct work on its surrounds, adiabatic cooling occurs.
+When the pressure on an adiabatically closed system falls, allowing it to grow and conduct work on its surroundings, adiabatic cooling occurs.
 When a parcel of gas is subject to less pressure, the gas is free to expand; as the volume grows, the temperature reduces due to the internal energy of the gas decreasing.
 With atmospheric boundary layer lifting and lee waves, adiabatic cooling takes place in the Earth’s atmosphere, which can result in the formation of pileus or lenticular clouds.

 Although it seems counterintuitive to see snow in a hot desert, it has been seen multiple times in the Sahara Desert throughout the years, most recently in January 2022.